A global definition of quasinormal modes for Kerr-AdS Black Holes: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Maciej Zworski for his encouragement and numerous helpful conversations.
-I am especially grateful to Semyon Dyatlov and Peter Hintz for illuminating discussions on the finer points of microlocal analysis on black hole backgrounds and for their continued interest in the problem.
-Finally, I would like to thank Andras Vasy for clarifying the applicability of his results in \cite{vasy:2013} to the case of Kerr--AdS metrics.
+I am especially grateful to Semyon Dyatlov and Peter Hintz for illuminating discussions on the microlocal analysis of black hole spacetimes and for their continued interest in the problem.
+Finally, I would like to thank Andr\'as Vasy for clarifying the applicability of his results in \cite{vasy:2013} to Kerr--AdS metrics, and the anonymous referee for some useful comments.